peco/peco/README.md

 ## Styles

-For now, styles of following 7 items can be customized in `config.json`.
+Styles can be customized in `config.json`.

 ```json
 {